HJYao00/MM-DeepResearch/README.md

 ### Step 3: Start agentic RL training

+We provide our SFT model [here](https://huggingface.co/HuanjinYao/MM-DeepResearch-8B-SFT).
+You can use it as the base model for agentic RL training.

 Before running, update the following configurations in `verl/run_scripts/mm_deepresearch.sh` to match your local setup:

 - `JUDGE_API_BASE`: Judge model API address (e.g., `http://your_ip:8001/v1`)
 - `SEARCH_CACHED_DATA_PATHS`: Path to the `lens_cached_data.jsonl` file for image-to-image search
 - `actor_rollout_ref.model.path`: Path to the base model (e.g., `Qwen3-VL-8B-Instruct`)
 - `data.train_files` / `data.val_files`: Paths to training and validation data

 Then start training: